vmware-tanzu/function-buildpacks-for-knative/samples/python/cloudevents/txt-to-pdf/README.md

 1. Obtain your AWS `accesskey` and `secretkey` that will be used in the next steps.

 1. Use the following STS command to to [generate a temporary session](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html) for the application via the AWS CLI.
-This will generate the three keys you use under app in `creds.yaml` below.
+This will generate three keys you use under app in `creds.yaml` below, please note them down somewhere safe temporarily.
     ```
     aws sts get-session-token --duration-seconds=129600 # This will generate a session that is going to last for 36h
     ```